expectedparrot/edsl/docs/agents.rst

 Agents
 ======

-`Agent` objects are used to represent survey respondents and simulate their answers to questions.
+`Agent` objects are used to simulate survey responses for target audiences.
-They can be constructed with personas and any relevant attributes for language models to reference in generating responses.
+They are created with specified traits, such as personas and relevant attributes for a survey, that are used together with language models to generate answers to questions.

 Constructing an Agent
 ---------------------

-An `Agent` is created by passing a dictionary of `traits`, such as a persona or background.
+An `Agent` is created by passing a dictionary of `traits` for a language model to reference in answering questions.
 Traits can be anything that might be relevant to the questions the agent will be asked, and constructed with single values or textual narratives.

 For example: